Reviews You Can Rely On

 Fewer programmable buttons than some

 The respectable performance and feature set, combined with the reasonable price, make the Logitech M500s our top recommendation to suit the needs of most users.
 The M500s has a high-precision sensor with up to 4000 counts per inch (CPI), which performed well across our in-depth tracking and precision tests.
 It also has an excellent low-resistance 4D scroll wheel featuring a selectable infinite scroll mode.
 When it comes to acceptable surface types, the M500s is one of the easiest mice to please, happily and accurately tracking its way across almost everything we dropped it on.
-If you're the type that prefers a mouse to a laptop's trackpad, even for couch scrolling sessions, this could be the one you want by your side.
+If you're the type that prefers a mouse to a laptop's trackpad, this is a good option, especially if you don't like to stick to your desk all day.
+Our reviewer says, “For couch-scrolling sessions, this is the one I want by my side.”
 The M500s has seven programmable buttons and a comfortable full-sized shell design.
-The buttons are assigned from the robust and intuitive Logitech Options software, where you can even set button functions based on which application is open and in focus.
+The buttons are assigned from the robust and intuitive Logitech Options software, and one member of out testing team mentions, “I like being able to set button functions based on which application I am using.”
+However, for even more customizability, you'll want to check out the Logitech G502 X.

-While there is a lot to like about the M500s, especially at its price point, we did note a loud scroll wheel, which could be annoying to some.
+While there is a lot to like about the M500s, especially at its price point, we did note a loud scroll wheel, which some may find annoying.
 And, while seven programmable buttons are more than enough for most people, we've seen more programmability in some of the M500s's competition.
+If you know you'll want more programmability, the logical step up from this mouse is the excellent Logitech G502 X. Although its sale is at a heftier price, it may be worth the investment.
 Minor gripes aside, we appreciate the M500s for being more than proficient at almost everything the average user will likely throw at it on their daily grind.
-If you know you'll want more programmability, the logical step up from this mouse is the excellent Logitech G502 X. Although its sale is at a heftier price, it may be worth the investment.

 The excellent Logitech M500s will be the sweet spot for many.